audgirka/ansible-portal-chart/README.md

 ### AAP authentication secrets

-Create a secret named `secrets-rhaap-self-service-preview`.
+Create a secret named `secrets-rhaap-portal`.
 Add the following keys with the appropriate values to the secret:

 1. Key: `aap-host-url`